MiCurry/ModEM-Examples/CSEM/README.md

 correct location.

-If there are problems with the download script, or you would like to download Dipole1D by yourself, you can download Dipole1D yourself and extract the source code into: `src/3D_MT/CSEM_module/Dipole1D`. (i.e. ensure that `Dipole1D.f90` and other Dipole1D.f90 files are in `src/3D_MT/CSEM_module/Dipole1D`).
+If there are problems with the download script, or you would like to download Dipole1D by yourself, you can download Dipole1D and extract the source code
+into: `src/3D_MT/CSEM_module/Dipole1D`. (i.e. ensure that `Dipole1D.f90` and
+other Dipole1D.f90 files are in `src/3D_MT/CSEM_module/Dipole1D`).

 After downloading CSEM (Via the script), you'll get the following message: